FOI-Bioinformatics/NJRS/README.md

 - Bam files should be sorted
 - Group-lists are single-column lists with read dataset name without extension on each line
-- Fasta-sequences must have .fasta extension and mut not be compressed
+- Fasta-sequences must have .fasta extension and must not be compressed
 - fasta_groups.tsv is a two-column file with (1) dataset file name without extension, (2) group identifier

 ## Parameters